 Level 1 Level 2 Indicator Description of Target Level 5 Indicator Description of Target Level 5 a.
 Values learning: Attendance Consistently attends class and is on time.
 Usually notifies instructor in advance and arranges to meet instructor following a missed class.
 Usually gives reason for planned absence. g.
 Values diversity Willingly works with others from different ability, race, gender, or ethnic groups.
 Welcomes feedback and interaction with others.
 Listens carefully to others and respects the views of those perceived as different from self. b.
 Values learning: Class participation Actively engaged and interested in the class activities.
 Volunteers to respond to questions.
-Participates in discussions.
-Actively seeks out and incorporates ideas of others.
+Participates in discussions. h.
+Values collaboration Actively seeks out and incorporates ideas of others.
 Willingly works with others to improve the overall environment.
 Regularly shares information and ideas. c.
-Values learning: Class preparation • Of the assignment work shows that Knows school rules and policies.
+Values learning: Class preparation Work is completed with attention to detail, is sequential, and is logical.
+Shows evidence of thoughtful analysis of the assignment.
+Work shows that adequate time and planning were allocated.
+Consistently comes to class well prepared. i.
+Values professionalism: Respect for school rules, policies, and norms Knows school rules and policies.
 Follows them consistently.
 Understands the purpose of regulations and respects their intent.
 Accepts responsibility for personally following them in patterns of dress, behavior, etc. d.
 Values learning: Communication Uses correct grammar in oral and/or written communication.
 Communication is free of offensive or inappropriate language.
 Uses language to express ideas very effectively regardless of the age of the listener. j.
 Values professionalism: Commitment to self- reflection and growth Recognizes personal limitations and strengths and uses them to best professional advantage.
 Actively seeks suggestions and constructive criticism.
 Regularly practices critical thinking.
 Regularly engages in learning through self-reflection.